 It is a powerful pill suitable for those with severe scarring or those with acne that showed no improvement after using other medications.
 Just keep in mind, however, that this treatment is not always prescribed by doctors.
-This is especially the case with pregnant women since the medication may harm the baby’s development.
+This is especially for acne in pregnant women since the medication may harm the baby’s development.
 It also has an effect on the blood cell count, which is why patients prescribed with Accutane needs to undergo blood testing frequently.

 Antibiotics (Prescription Medication)

-Antibiotics are suitable acne treatment for teens with swollen or red acne, or to those who did not experience improvements in using other medications.
+Antibiotics are acne treatment products for teenagers with swollen or red acne, or to those who did not experience improvements in using other medications.
 It works by killing bacteria that contribute to the increase of whiteheads.
 For this medication to take effect, your child only needs to follow the doctor’s instructions.
 Also, they need to take the prescription with lots of water.
 Applying sunscreen when going outside is recommended as well since there are certain antibiotics that increase the skin’s sensitivity once exposed to the sun.

 No matter what acne remedy your child uses, it can only guarantee success if he or she uses it consistently.
 Have your child set an alarm so he/she won’t forget when it is time to take or apply the treatment.
 Or, you can also help by reminding him when it is time to do so.

-It is an important key they should practice once the best acne treatment is found.
+It is an important key they should practice once the best treatment is found.
 Not sure if you have?